ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/python-programming.md

   [pyenv](https://github.com/pyenv/pyenv) on either MacOS or Linux and [pyenv-win](https://github.com/pyenv-win/pyenv-win) on Windows 10 to manage the installation of the Python interpreter on their computers.
-It is worth noting that these programs will install the Python programming language under the name `python` and not, for instance, `python3`.
+It is worth noting that these programs will often install the Python programming language under the name `python` and not, for instance, `python3`.

 --8<-- "includes/abbreviations.md"